 Finally, advisors who receive unsolicited third-party testimonials on a social-networking website do not have to treat them as communications under Rule 2210.
 However, if they did solicit the feedback, then they must comply with the three requirements of the rule [Rule 2210(d)(6)]:

 - The fact that the testimonial may not be representative of the experience of other customers.

 - The fact that the testimonial is no guarantee of future performance or success.

 - If more than $100 in value is paid for the testimonial, the fact that it is a paid testimonial.

 Bottom line from the National Ethics Association: Financial regulators have now provided detailed guidance on how to leverage social media for marketing purposes.
-To prevent regulatory scrutiny, be sure to operate within the regulatory bright lines.
+To prevent regulator scrutiny, be sure to operate within their bright lines.
 If you’re not sure how to proceed, ask your compliance team for assistance.
 Good luck!